Solar Farms / Edgecumbe

 Rangitaiki

 The Bay of Plenty’s Edgecumbe is home to our second utility-scale solar farm, Rangitaiki.
-Constructed in 2023/2024, the solar farm began generating in early 2024.
+Construction began in 2023 with first generation achieved in Mar 2024.

-Our Rangitaiki site was scouted and subsequently chosen as a priority location because of its high sunshine hours, reliable transmission interconnection and proximity to local industrial loads.
+The Rangitaiki site was scouted and chosen as a priority location because of its high sunshine hours, reliable transmission interconnection and proximity to local industrial loads.

 The solar farm’s agrivoltaic design allows machinery to operate and livestock to graze around the solar arrays, meaning agriculture can continue alongside power generation.

-The Edgecumbe farm has a capacity of 32 MW and will generate enough electricity to power 7,500 Kiwi homes each year.
+The Edgecumbe farm has a capacity of 32 MWp and will generate enough electricity to power 7,500 Kiwi homes each year.

 Rangitaiki was gifted its name by Ngāti Awa iwi.
 It is named after the Rangitaiki River, the longest river in the region which flows from northern Hawkes Bay, past our Solar Farm in Edgecumbe and into the Bay of Plenty.